BlueFire-LLC/BlueFire-API-for-Android-Studio/README.md

 Version 23.1:<ul>
 	<li>Added property OptimizeDataRetrieval that optimizes retrieval of data when the same data is available from both J1939 and J1708 ECMs.
 Recommended.
+	<li>Added a J1708Restarting ConnectionState that will be raised if J1708 data retrieval is restarting (see Demo app).
+	<li>Not selecting a connection type (BLE or BT21) will auto connect properly.
+	<li>The Demo app re-retrieves data when the ConnectionState J1708Restarting is raised.
+	<li>The Demo app shows Key On/Off properly for J1708 vehicles.
 	<li>Better J1708 data retrieval with Firmware 3.12.
-	<li>Not selecting a connection type (BLE or BT21) will auto connect properly.
-	<li>Works on Android 7.1 devices that use Android 6 BLE firmware.
 	<li>No longer supports Android 4+ and Android 5+.
+	<li>Compatible with Android 7.1 devices that use Android 6 BLE firmware.
 </ul>